linrunner/tlp-doc/index.rst

 =====
 As a new user read :doc:`/introduction` to learn about your benefits, then proceed with :doc:`/installation/index` and :doc:`/usage/index`.
-Finally :doc:`/settings/index` will tell you how to customize the configuration if desired.
-Find out about new features in the `Changelog <https://github.com/linrunner/TLP/blob/main/changelog>`_.
+If desired, :doc:`/settings/index` will teach you how to customize the configuration.
+Finally check out the :doc:`/support/optimizing` or experience new features in the
+`Changelog <https://github.com/linrunner/TLP/blob/main/changelog>`_.

 Resolve